dotnet/ai-samples/src/chat/CustomerSupport/README.md

 ## Project structure

 - *ManualIngestor.cs* - Ingestion service that extracts data from product manual PDF files, chunks text into smaller segments, generates embeddings, saves them to a JSON file.
-- *ProductManualSemanticSearch.cs* - Search service that uses product manual embeddings for semantic search.
+- *ProductManualService.cs* - Storage service that uses an `IVectorStore` to save and search product manual embeddings.
 - *TicketSummarizer* - AI service which uses an AI model to generate summaries of customer support tickets.

 ## Requirements